This is updated from an article that was originally published on 11/1/2016.

 - The name, address, and federal identifying number of the transferor charity;

 - A copy of Section B of the original Form 8283 the transferor charity received from the original donor; and

 - A copy of Form 8282 within 15 days after the transferor charity files it with the IRS.

 Additionally, the successor donee must provide the transferor charity with its name, address and federal identifying number.

 Charities should keep track of the number of Forms 8283 signed and the number of Forms 8282 filed during the year.
-The Form 990 requires disclosure of the number of Forms 8283 signed and Forms 8282 filed (see Part V, line 7d and Schedule M, line 29).
+The Form 990 requires disclosure of the number of Forms 8283 signed and Forms 8282 filed (see Schedule M, line 29 and core Form 990 Part V, line 7d).
 It also is a best practice to keep a copy of every Form 8283 signed during the year for your records for at least three years, as the information reported in Form 8283 may be required for completing Form 8282 if the item is later sold.

 Because of the key role that donors play in the operations of charities, charities must observe all reporting requirements for donations carefully.
 There are reporting requirements to the donor and to the IRS.
 Failure to comply with either one can have negative consequences to the charity and the donors.
 Charities must comply with the reporting requirements to avoid potential monetary penalties from the IRS and maintain positive relationships with its donors.
 If you have any questions, please send us an email.